 Residential Use

-Amend Table 2 Bulk Zoning Standards in All Districts to:
+The Town should amend Bulk Zoning Standards in All Districts to:

 Review the maximum building size in all zoning districts from what is permitted by current code.

 Simplify the manner in which maximum building size is defined and regulated, unify how code requirements are applied to various architectural elements, e.g., roof decks, porches, and garages, across all zoning districts, and unify to the maximum extent possible all bulk standards for residential use across all zoning districts.